Caribbean plate

-The Caribbean plate is a mostly oceanic tectonic plate underlying Central America and the Caribbean Sea off the northern coast of South America.
+The Caribbean plate, also known as Circum-Caribbean tectonic plate is a mostly oceanic tectonic plate underlying Central America and the Caribbean Sea off the northern coast of South America.

 Roughly 3.2 e6km2 in area, the Caribbean plate borders the North American plate, the South American plate, the Nazca plate and the Cocos plate.
 These borders are regions of intense seismic activity, including frequent earthquakes, occasional tsunamis, and volcanic eruptions.